Master of Sacred Theology Handbook for Pastors

 - Candidates may choose to assemble a portfolio of ministry tools and resources developed as a result of their course of study that demonstrate growth that matches the stated objectives of their area of focused study and pass an oral exam on the basis of that assembled portfolio.

-Those not wishing to complete all the requirements for the STM, but who complete 16 credits in one of the nine areas of declared focus (including at least 9 credits in the established repeating core curriculum in that area), can apply to receive a certificate in that area.
+Those not wishing to complete all the requirements for the STM, can apply to receive a certificate in an area of focus.

 - Certificates can be earned either entirely through online courses or entirely in face to face courses, or any combination thereof.